titomitto/clean-todo/README.md

 - `core`: Contains common functionality and abstractions used throughout the app.
 - `features`: Contains the main features of the app, each with its own set of `data`, `domain`, and `presentation` layers.

-The `data` layer contains data sources and repositories for retrieving and storing data related to the feature.
+The `data` layer contains models, data sources and repositories for retrieving and storing data related to the feature.

 The `domain` layer contains entities, use cases, and repository interfaces for defining the business logic of the feature.